vinaysp/RecordShopAPIProject/README.md

    - album.image.fallback=${FALLBACK_IMAGE_URL} (this is the default url that will be populated if album name or artist name is not real or albumImageUrl field is left blank)
 5) Replace environment variable with actual values
 6) Remember to add properties file to your gitignore file
 7) Run application
-8) Access API through the following link: http://localhost:8080
+8) Access API through entering into your browser address bar: http://localhost:8080/ and relevant endpoint below e.g (http://localhost:8080/api/v1/recordshop to retrieve all albums)

 # API endpoints